 How to Arrange Your Own Study...

-This is the fourth article of a series of 5, explaining how to arrange your own study abroad program.
+This is the last article of a series of 5, explaining how to arrange your own study abroad program.

 First article: Decide Where to Go

 Second article: Determine When to Go